A complete guide to IT service catalog: Examples, best practices

 An effective service catalog should resonate with the organization's brand and operational nuances.
 This involves:

-Seamless Connections: Integrate the catalog with other systems like CRM, ERP, or HR software to optimize workflow and information exchange across all IT resources.
+Seamless connections: Integrate the catalog with other systems, such as CRM, ERP, or HR software, to optimize workflow and information exchange across all IT resources.

 For a holistic catalog:

-Feedback Loops: Regularly seek feedback to keep the catalog up-to-date and to ensure it continues to meet evolving needs.
+Create feedback loops: Regularly seek feedback to keep the catalog up to date and ensure it continues to meet evolving needs.

 Employee training and rollout